firstneverrest/NextJS-Learning/README.md

 ## Key features & Benefits

 1. file-based routing - define pages and routes with files and folders instead of code which is less code, less work and highly understandable
-2. server-side rendering - automatic page pre-rendering which great for SEO and initial load
+2. server-side rendering - automatic page pre-rendering which great for SEO and initial load (SSR, SSG and much more)
 3. Fullstack capabilities - easily add backend code to your Next/React apps which storing data, getting data, authentication etc. can be added to your React projects

 ## Installation